 The mayor's office reported receiving dozens of phone calls Monday morning expressing disappointment about the decision and this unhappiness was reflected over the weekend in dozens of comments to the Eagle's website.
-Monday's formal announcement of the decision to cancel the May event instead became a formal announcement of the cancellation of the decision to cancel.

 Third Thursday has been an unequivocal success since begun by Mayor James Ruberto and Megan Whilden, the director of Cultural Development.
 Providing a taste of those bustling Thursdays from the halcyon GE days, the event brings thousands of residents and visitors downtown to see the progress that has been made and visit the retailers, taverns, art galleries and restaurants both on North Street and on its side streets.
 The different themes -- youth is the May 17 theme -- focus on city and county organization meriting support.
 The popularity of Third Thursday led to the First Friday Artwalks that have just gotten under way downtown.

 This hiccup out of the way, we expect Third Thursdays will be a spring, summer and fall Pittsfield feature indefinitely.
 City Hall funding and support of Third Thursday are repaid many times over by the boost given downtown and its businesses.